nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 If multiple attributes are specified, the first attribute is given the highest priority, while the last attribute is given the lowest priority.
 For example, `sort address name` will sort the list by `Address` first, followed by `Name` if `Address` is equal.

-The sorting feature is implemented by using a `SortedList<Person>` to observe the `FilteredList<Person>` in `ModelManager`.
+The sorting feature is implemented by using a `SortedList<person>` to observe the `FilteredList<person>` in `ModelManager`.

-Whenever the underlying application data is modified, the `FilteredList<Person>` is notified first and will filter the data.
-If there is any change in the `FilteredList<Person>`, the `SortedList<Person>` is notified and will sort the filtered data.
+Whenever the underlying application data is modified, the `FilteredList<person>` is notified first and will filter the data.
+If there is any change in the `FilteredList<person>`, the `SortedList<person>` is notified and will sort the filtered data.

 # Documentation, logging, testing, configuration, dev-ops